Flawed System

 Suffering is ultimately a manifestation of evil.

-Evil emanates from wrong choices that are based on moral untruth, which is a lie, deception, distortion, or half-truth about something God deems to be morally true.
+Evil emanates from wrong choices based on moral untruth, which is a lie, deception, distortion, or half-truth about something God deems morally true.

-God intended the angels, Adam, and Eve to use their will to make right choices based on moral truth.
-These choices would generate the superior outcomes his perfect system was designed to produce.
+God intended the angels, Adam, and Eve to properly use their will to make the right choices based on moral truth, which would generate the superior outcomes his perfect system was designed to produce.

 Instead, they misused their will to make wrong choices based on moral untruth.
 The ensuing evil damaged God’s perfect system.
 Now it produces inferior outcomes he never intended.